By MARY DELACH LEONARD

 In recognition of her lifelong service, Graf is the recipient of the inaugural Sister Carol Keehan Award.
 The award was created in honor of Sr. Carol, who retired as CHA's president and chief executive officer last year.
 Throughout her life, Sr. Carol has been a champion of social justice and health care access for all — regardless of means, race, religion or creed.
 The award, which will be given annually, is earmarked for an individual who has boldly defended the poor and vulnerable, and courageously championed a cause that advanced the public good.

-Graf's commitment to social justice is unwavering, said Charlie Francis, chief strategy and transformation officer for CommonSpirit Health.
+Graf's commitment to social justice is unwavering, said Charlie Francis, senior executive vice president of CommonSpirit Health.
 He serves on the board of trustees of Mercy Housing and has known Graf for years.

 "The work that Jane is focused on to make sure that there's affordable housing for the vulnerable populations is foundational to who she is, and it is foundational to the common good and Catholic social teachings,'' Francis said.